Sushant case: Rhea Chakraborty `under watch' of Bihar police

 The team also recorded the statement of film director Rumi Jaffrey.
 Jaffrey, who was reportedly going to cast Sushant Singh Rajput and Rhea Chakraborty together, was quizzed for around four hours, said an official.

 They would be recording the statements of four-five more persons from the film industry, he said.
-Krishna Kumar Singh (74), Rajput's father, lodged a complaint against Chakraborty and six others including her family members in Patna on Tuesday.
+Krishna Kumar Singh, Rajput's father, lodged a complaint against Chakraborty and six others including her family members in Patna on Tuesday.

 The case was registered under various IPC sections including 341 (wrongful restraint), 342 (wrongful confinement), 380 (theft in dwelling house), 406 (criminal breach of trust), 420 (cheating) and 306 (abetment of suicide).
 Singh accused Chakraborty, a budding TV and film actor, of having befriended his son in May 2019 with the intention of furthering her own career and exploiting him.